 - You don’t want high-end homes unless you already have high-end buyers on your list.

 [Tweet “Statistically, 81% of your deals will come at or beyond your 5th mailing.”]

 This is where you have to remember that successful marketing is an ongoing process; that’s why they are called marketing campaigns.

 A study done by the Sales and Marketing Executives International resulted in some impressive statistics.
 The number of deals derived from direct mail campaigns looks something like this:

 - After the 3rd Contact: 6%

 - After the 4th Contact: 10%

 On a quick note, these statistics for real estate investors are pretty much in line with the general response results for all direct mail marketing.

 The study went on to say that 90% of the people gave up after the 3rd contact.

-If you want to be one of the 10% who stick it out and close 81% of the deals, you must have a system for doing this.
+If you want to be one of the 10% who sticks it out and closes 81% of the deals, you must have a system for doing this.
 Without some type of system, it will never get done.